seeq12/seeq-clustering/README.md

 </p>

 You will likely then have to close your command prompt, and rerun `seeqprompt.bat` before attempting to install hdbscan again (see [steps](#pip-install-hdbscan-for-external-calc))

-#### Clustering checksum doesn't show in Seeq

-If you had to do [manually setup for clustering config](#Manual-external-calc-Clustering-Config), ensure that no `\` were used in the absolute path.
-Replace with `/`.

-Ensure you are using the correct path `~/external-calculation/python/user/` for your instance of Seeq that is currently running.

-You may have to [install seeq](https://pypi.org/project/seeq/) for external calc.
-See instructions [above](#pip-Install-hdbscan-for-external-calc)

-#### SPyRuntimeError while pushing conditions

-If you encounter the error while pushing conditions (during app excecution): `SPyRuntimeError: Error pushing "{ID}" {Condition} <name> : Failed to write item in batch request: variable is undefined at '$a', line=1, column=271`.
-Ensure that you have correctly copied the complete external calc Script Name (Step 8).
-Be sure to include the full name `Clustering.py:NUMERIC:<your_unique_checksum>`.

-#### Updating External Calc

-If you update the external calc code for any reason (maybe change model storage location for example), a new, unique checksum will be generated.
-You must reconfigure the app in this scenario by following [these steps above](#Run-the-following-command-to-update-your-instance-of-clustering-to-point-to-your-instance-of-the-external-calc-script)

 ----